 Experts don't know what causes this problem with the gene.
 Often there is no known cause for an acoustic neuroma.
 This gene change is inherited in people with a rare disorder called neurofibromatosis type 2.
 People with neurofibromatosis type 2 usually have growth of tumors on the hearing and balance nerves on both sides of the head.
 These tumors are known as bilateral vestibular schwannomas.

 Autosomal dominant inheritance pattern

-Neurofibromatosis type 2 (NF2) is known as an autosomal dominant disorder, meaning that the mutation can be passed on by just one parent (dominant gene).
+Neurofibromatosis type 2 is known as an autosomal dominant disorder.
+This means that the gene related to the disorder can be passed to a child by just one parent.
 Each child of an affected parent has a 50-50 chance of inheriting it.

-An acoustic neuroma may cause a variety of permanent complications, including:
+An acoustic neuroma may cause permanent complications, including:

-Large tumors may press on your brainstem, preventing the normal flow of fluid between your brain and spinal cord (cerebrospinal fluid).
-In this case, fluid can build up in your head (hydrocephalus), increasing the pressure inside your skull.
+Large tumors may press on the brainstem, occasionally preventing the flow of cerebrospinal fluid between the brain and spinal cord.
+Fluid can build up in your head, a condition known as hydrocephalus.
+This increases the pressure inside the skull.